-Forecasts of these economic variables (the "Base, Optimistic and Downturn economic scenario") are provided by the Bureau of Economic Research "BER" on a regular basis and provide the best estimate view of the economy.
+Forecasts of these economic variables (the "base economic scenario") are provided by Econometrixs (prior year: Bureau of Economic Research "BER") on a quarterly basis and provide the best estimate view of the economy over the next three years.

 The economic variables are reassessed at each reporting date.
-At 1 April 2020 and 31 March 2021 the Company concluded that three scenarios appropriately captured non-linearities.
+At 1 April 2021 and 31 March 2022 the Company concluded that three scenarios appropriately captured non-linearities.
 The scenario weightings are determined by a combination of statistical analysis and expert credit judgement, taking account of the range of possible outcomes each chosen scenario is representative of.
 The assessment of SICR is performed and the other scenarios, multiplied by the associated scenario weighting, along with qualitative and backstop indicators.
 This determines whether the whole financial instrument is in Stage I, Stage 2, or Stage 3 and hence whether 12M lifetime ECL should be recorded.
 Following this assessment, the Company measures ECL as either a probability weighted 12M ECL (Stage I), or a probability weighted lifetime ECL (Stages 2 and 3).
 These probability-weighted ECLs are determined by running each scenario through the relevant ECL model and multiplying it by the appropriate scenario weighting (as opposed to weighting the inputs).